 Biodiversity is literally the diversity of life.
 In the most general sense, biodiversity refers to all the species that share a defined habitat to form a community of interdependence.
 Pesticides, through their production, use, and disposal, adversely affect the rich biodiversity on which life depends.
-The loss of biodiversity worldwide is well documented.
+Wildlife is particularly vulnerable to pesticide exposure as these toxic chemicals can accumulate in the body as well as the environment, threatening ecosystem services and global well-being.
+Moreover, the loss of biodiversity worldwide is well documented.

 From a taxonomical perspective, biologists have identified approximately 1.8 million species on Earth and estimates are that between 80 and 90 percent of the actual total remains undiscovered or unnamed (IUCN 2009).
 Yet, biodiversity is in dire peril.
 The Earth’s rich biological heritage of species, communities, and ecosystems, which has evolved over millions of years, is rapidly deteriorating, and in many instances, irreversibly disappearing.

 Biodiversity is a foundational concept in the organization of communities at all levels, from a spade full of organically managed soil teeming with microbial life, to a pasture seeded with grasses and forbs, to mature tropical rainforest.
 Biodiversity shapes the characteristics and capacities of every species and creates the conditions under which all living creatures interact and evolve.